Common Investment Mistakes

 Short-Term Focus

-An investor might be tempted to sell their long-term holdings after hearing about a short-term economic slowdown.
-However, those who maintain a long-term focus are more likely to ride out the turbulence and benefit from the market’s overall growth.
+While an investor might be tempted to sell his long-term holdings after listening to a short-term slowdown of the economy, with those who are able to maintain their long-term focus tend to be able to ride out the turbulence and benefit from the overall growth of markets.

 Conclusion